Nothing Fishy Here

 When I put my Guide to Granby together, I noted that there were “hiking trails” at the town’s main municipal park.
 So on a day when I had some extra time after a work outing before picking up my son from school, I sought to check out those trails.

 The park is big and quite nice.
 There are soccer fields and playgrounds and all sorts of stuff to keep a town’s kids busy during the summer.
-What there isn’t, it appeared, are hiking trails.
+What there isn’t, it appeared, were hiking trails.
 No biggie – I’ve run into this issue before at similar town parks.

 I knew that the west branch of Salmon Brook ran behind those woods and would make for a pleasant highlight, so I gave it a shot.